 Named in homage to the pitanga, a Brazilian berry tree also known as the Cayenne cherry, the rue Jean-Jacques Rousseau restaurant draws on the sacrosanct techniques of Brazilian gastronomy to flatter meat, fish and vegetables, in turn marinated, candied, roasted or barbecued.

-The beef cromesquis (9€), small but plentiful, are topped with a lightly acidic caramelized onion compote, and are crunched playfully, directly with the fingers.
-The gambas cromesquis (10€) is deconstructed, with the rice inside the plump croquettes and the gambas on the side, to be dipped in a dog sauce - a sauce originating from the West Indies and Guyana, similar to the classic chimichurri.
+The beef cromesquis (9€), small but plentiful, are topped here with a lightly acidic caramelized onion compote, and are crunched playfully, directly with the fingers.
+The prawn cromesquis (10€), meanwhile, is deconstructed, with the rice inside the plump croquettes and the prawns on the side, to be dipped in a chien sauce - a sauce originating from the West Indies and Guyana, similar to the classic chimichurri.

-Then it's on to the finest meats, with beef picanha (29€), carefully roasted on the outside and devilishly melt-in-your-mouth, served with home fries and a tomato, onion, tarragon, coriander, olive oil and sweet pepper condiment - this is pure tradition.
+Then it's on to the finest meats, with the beef picanha (€29), carefully roasted on the outside and devilishly melt-in-your-mouth, served with home fries and a tomato, onion, tarragon, coriander, olive oil and sweet pepper condiment - pure tradition.

 On the other hand, the Iberian pork (22€), a generous piece of quality pork, whose meat, confit with great care, and fat, seared and crispy as a gratton, slides right down our gullets.
 To add lightness to the dish, this beautiful beast is served with a cauliflower salad with old wine vinegar, roasted Brazil nuts and fine herbs.

-Before indulging in a carefully-dressed Brazilian flan (9€), we toast with Pitanga's many cocktails with South American accents, passion fruit or matcha caipirinha (11€), cachaça-based cocktails (11€), or Moscow, Rio and London mule (10€).
+Before indulging in a carefully-prepared Brazilian flan (€9), toast the many cocktails with South American accents at Pitanga: passion fruit or matcha caipirinha (€11), cachaça-based cocktails (€11), or Moscow, Rio and London mule (€10).

 Dates and Opening Time